Ojiya Study Abroad

 5) Details of our program fee/person/month:

-・ ‘Private bedroom’ and ‘kitchen, bathroom, washroom , and living quarters shared by 2-3people’ plus ‘basic food (bread and rice)’ US$290
+・ ‘Private bedroom’ and ‘kitchen, bathroom, washroom , and living quarters shared by 2-3people’ plus ‘basic food (bread, rice, bottled drinking water, and most of seasonings for cooking )’ US$290

 ・ Electricity, gas, water, the Internet, and community fee US$ 70